 Clinician Burden

 ONC recommends that in order to reduce regulatory burden around documentation requirements for patient visits, adoption of best practices across all spectrums must be taken into consideration.
 ONC also suggests that clinicians need to leverage health IT to standardize data and processes around ordering services and prior authorization process to reduce regulatory documentation burdens even further.
 And finally, ONC suggests the adoptions of “Patients Over Paperwork” Initiative the reduce burden overall.
-GPM agrees with ONC’s stance on reducing regulatory burden and would suggest further that clinician burden accounts for a majority of errors and stress factors related to clinical practices.
+GPM agrees with ONC’s stance on reducing regulatory burden and would suggest further that clinician burden accounts for most errors and stress factors related to clinical practices.
 Therefore, it is imperative that ONC encourages the adoption strategies they have mentioned.

 Ease and Usability of Electronic Health Record

-ONC discusses a number strategies on ease and usability of electronic health record.
+ONC discusses a number of strategies on ease and usability of electronic health record.
 Improving usability through better alignment of EHRs with clinical workflow to improve decision making and documentation tools is something GPM agrees heavily on.
-Having clinical workflow in tandem with EHRs will definitely improve outcomes for both clinicians and patients.
-Next, ONC suggest improvements to user interface design which GPM also agrees on.
+Having clinical workflow in tandem with EHRs will improve outcomes for both clinicians and patients.
+Next, ONC suggests improvements to user interface design which GPM also agrees on.
 Having dedicated user interface professionals within health IT vendor companies will allow stakeholders to contribute to where they would like to see improvements in function and design which ultimately contribute to ease of use with EHRs.
 And finally, improving health IT usability by promoting the importance of implementation decisions for clinician efficiency, satisfaction, and lowered burden will lead to reduced efforts for documentation and ease usability.
 Thoughtful workflow integration as well as facial recognition tools is something GPM agrees on for implementation in EHRs.

 EHR Reporting